However, where Rocky Linux is a brand new project, AlmaLinux is a new name for the already existing Project Lenix by CloudLinux.

 1:1 binary compatible fork of the popular enterprise OS, Red Hat Enterprise Linux (RHEL) with committed free support for 8.x release through 2029, including stable and thoroughly tested updates and security patches.

-Last month, a stable version of AlmaLinux OS 8.4 “Electric Cheetah” arrived with Linux 4.18, GNOME 3.32.2, and various exciting new features including the most requested one, Secure Boot.
+A stable version of AlmaLinux OS 8.5” arrived with Linux 4.18, GNOME 3.32.2, and various exciting new features including the most requested one, Secure Boot.

 Moreover, it has introduced a “devel” repository only for developers to provide extra packages that are not available in upstream Red Hat distribution.
 However, it is highly recommended that you should not use it in production.

 In order to match the upstream Red Hat Enterprise Linux behavior, AlmaLinux OS 8.5 has now disabled the “PowerTools” repository by default.
 In case you still want to use it, you can get it from a separate file almalinux-powertools.repo.

 AlmaLinux OS 8.5 has added new module streams such as Python 3.9, SWIG 4.0, Subversion 1.14, Redis 6, PostgreSQL 13, and MariaDB 10.5.
 It has also upgraded the compiler toolset to its new version that includes GCC 11, LLVM 12, Rust 1.54, and Go 1.16.

 Currently, a stable version of AlmaLinux 8.5 is only available for x86_64 and aarch64 system architectures.
 Though the image of AlmaLinux OS 8.5 for ARM is also available, it is still in beta so you should not use it in production under any circumstances.

 The installation ISO image of AlmaLinux comes in three variants: Minimal, Boot, and DVD.
 The boot image is a netinstall CD image that requires the Internet to download packages.